eiri020/ha_updater/README.md

 * -f => Force some actions, for example when changes are detected, first update the repository.
 Else processing will be aborted
 * -n => Report (in some scripts) to the persistent_notification system of Home Assistant
 * -c <config file> => location of .ha_config.

+## ha_updater [-m "Commit message"] [-d] [-f] [-n] [-c ".ha_config location"] [-s]
+To be runned on: developer system
+This script initiates the update of new configuration after each edit on the developer system.
+It perform step 1-11 and calls the other scripts when actions on the HA server are required.

+options
+* -d => will keep the branch to develop when script ha_pull_develop encounters errors
+* -f => force will try to automatically repair unexpected states, like local repositories behind bare
+* -n => create notifications in HA when errors do occur
+* -c => alternative location for configuration file
+* -s => Less output of scripts.
+Only git commands will still display messages